-1.6 Important Historical Events for Ailuk Atoll
+1.6 Important Historical Events for Wotje Atoll

 - ~500 BC 2000 BC The first Micronesian navigators arrive in the Marshalls, calling the atolls Aelon Kein Ad (our islands).
 Dates and origins of the settlers are still uncertain.
 Relatively little is known about the prehistory of the people.
 They are thought, like other Pacific Islanders, to have originated in Southeast Asia and to have established themselves on their scattered islands centuries before European voyagers reached this area.
 Early accounts depict Marshallese society as having much in common with other Micronesian Islands, such as the Carolines.
 Chieftainship was strong and material culture, given the paucity of natural resources, was relatively advanced.
-Early Marshallese were regarded as superb canoe builders. - The Treaty of Tordesillas cedes ownership of all of Micronesia to Spain. - Three ships under Alvaro de Saavedra, sent from Mexico to seek news in the Moluccas of the Magellan and Loaisa expeditions are among the Marshalls (Sharp 1960, Levesque 1992a). - On 10 January, the Spanish Lopez de Legazpi expedition sighted Ailuk.
-The westernmost islet (Agulue) was named San Pablo, and Enije was named San Pedro.
-According to the logbooks of Estéban Rodriguez and Pierre Piln, pilots of the San Pedro, no people or villages were seen (Levesque 1992b). - 1767 Ailuk's population is 200 (Krämer & Nevermann 1938). - The Scarborough (Captain John Marshall) and Charlotte (Captain Thomas Gilbert) sight Mili, Arno, Majuro, Aur, Maloelap, Erikub and Wotje Atolls while proceeding to China from Botany Bay.
-The name Marshall Islands is later applied to the group as a whole by Russian hydrographer A. J. Krusenstern (Sharp 1960). - On 30 June, 1788 the British transport ships Scarborough and Charlotte, under the commands of William Marshall and Thomas Gilbert, sighted Ailuk which was thought to be Rongelap (Sharp 1960). - On 1 March, 1817 the Russian brig Rurick and tender Nadesha, commanded by Lt.
-Otto von Kotzebue put in at Ailuk and spends two weeks there (Chamisso 1986).
+Early Marshallese were regarded as superb canoe builders. - The Treaty of Tordesillas cedes ownership of all of Micronesia to Spain. - Three ships under Alvaro de Saavedra, sent from Mexico to seek news in the Moluccas of the Magellan and Loaisa expeditions are among the Marshalls (Sharp 1960, Levesque 1992a). - 26 December, Spanish flagship Santiago and five other ships under the Ruy Lopez de Villalobos expedition landed on Wotje to take on food and water (Hezel 1979, Sharp 1960, Levesque 1992a). - The Scarborough (Captain John Marshall) and Charlotte (Captain Thomas Gilbert) sight Mili, Arno, Majuro, Aur, Maloelap, Erikub and Wotje Atolls while proceeding to China from Botany Bay.
+The name Marshall Islands is later applied to the group as a whole by Russian hydrographer A. J. Krusenstern (Sharp 1960).